Fasoo Revolutionizes CAD File Security, Ensuring Secure And Seamless File Sharing Internally And Externally

 About Fasoo:

 Fasoo provides unstructured data security, privacy, and enterprise content platforms that securely protect, control, trace, analyze, and share critical business information while enhancing productivity.
 Fasoo's continuous focus on customer innovation and creativity provides market-leading solutions to the challenges faced by organizations of all sizes and industries.
-For more information, visit / or contact Jungyeon Lim, PR for Fasoo, at ....
+For more information, visit / or contact Sonia Awan, PR for Fasoo, at ....

 ...